sneheshs/threat_dictionary/README.md

 ### Usage:

 1. Download the GloVe word embeddings from https://nlp.stanford.edu/projects/glove/ and unzip them into the data folder
-2. Install the required packages using pip install -r requirements.txt
+2. Install the required packages using `pip install -r requirements.txt`
-3. Modify the FILES variable to include the list of files of the seed words you wish to generate your dictionary for
+3. Modify the `FILES` variable to include the list of files of the seed words you wish to generate your dictionary for
 4. Run the code in three steps as described below.
-5. Step 1: Generate words clusters
+5. `Step 1`: Generate words clusters
-6. Step 2: Manually filter the clusters as indicated in the paper
+6. `Step 2`: Manually filter the clusters as indicated in the paper
-7. Step 3: Generate the final dictionary across all corpus
+7. `Step 3`: Generate the final dictionary across all corpus

 ### Citation (Bibtex):